An Algorithm for Monitoring Edge-geodetic Sets in Chordal Graphs: Proof of the main theorem

-\begin{lemma} $Mand(G) = \{v\} \cup M'\setminus W$ and is a meg-set of $G$. \end{lemma}
+\begin{lemma} $Mand(G) = \{v\} \cup Mand(G-\{v\})\setminus W$ and is a meg-set of $G$. \end{lemma}

-\begin{proof} Recall that $W \subset N(v)$ is the set of vertices that are mandatory in $G'$ but not in $G$.
-We prove that $M$ is a meg-set of $G$.
+Recall that $W \subset N(v)$ is the set of vertices that are mandatory in $G -\{v\}$ but not in $G$.
+We prove that $M = \{v\} \cup Mand(G - \{v\})\setminus W$ is a meg-set of $G$.
 Since $M$ only contains mandatory vertices by Lemma~\ref{lemma:M-subset-mand-G}, this is enough to yield Theorem~\ref{thm:mainthm}.
+In what follows, we introduce notations that we use throughout Lemma~\ref{lemma:case1} to Lemma~\ref{lemma:case4}.
 Let $e$ be an edge of $G$.
 The proof will be a case distinction depending on where $e$ lies in $G$.
-Several times during this proof, we will introduce different shortest paths between vertices.
-To simplify the notations, we will always suppose that these paths are disjoint, as if they intersect, the same proof would work considering the first vertex in which they intersect, and this will not cause any trouble in the hypothesis as if $a_1a_2 \dots a_k$ is a shortest path from $a_1$ to $a_k$, then for $1 \le i < k$, we have $a_1a_2\dots a_i$ is a shortest path from $a_1$ to $a_i$, i.e. even though $a_i$ could not be a vertex in our meg-set, finding a shortcut to $a_i$ would also provide a shortcut to $a_k$, and thus any edge between $a_1$ and $a_i$ monitored by $\{a_1, a_k\}$ is also monitored by $\{a_1,a_i\}$.
+Finally, for a path $P = a_1a_2 \dots a_k$, we denote $|P|$ the length of $P$, which is the number of edges in $P$.